 Mr X and Mr Y also got a nasty scare in 2017 when their faking came to light again in court proceedings, but the concealment of the evidence was itself concealed by Judge Smith in the Employment Court.
-The men’s lawyers were also scared of their part in an illegal game.
+Mr X and Mr Y's lawyers were also scared of their part in an illegal game.
 The victim was threatened by friends and colleagues of Mr X and Mr Y’s lawyer, who was by then a Judge.
 High Court judges supported their sister, and then so did brothers in the Court of Appeal, saying Judge Smith could decide whatever he liked.

 And so having established that the rule of law had been tried, condemned and strangled, we return to the engagement of Mr X to advise on suppression.

 Mr X advised Crown Law and Chris Finlayson, the former Attorney-General, who had appointed Mr X’s lawyer to the High Court, how to protect judges from criticism, and incidentally to suppress reports of Mr X’s faking.
-Andrew Little as Minister of Justice adopted the Bill for the Government.
+The Minister of Justice adopted the Bill for the Government.

 It included a provision making it an offence to say anything about a judge that would undermine confidence in the judiciary.
 There was no privilege for things said in legal proceedings and it covered things a judge might have done before she was appointed to the Bench.

-There was too much public and professional disgust at such a provision, and in the end Andrew Little could only enable MBIE officials able to prosecute someone for “contempt” for disobeying any order.
+There was too much public and professional disgust at such a provision, and in the end the Justice Minister could only enable MBIE officials able to prosecute someone for “contempt” for disobeying any order.
 Of course, Mr X’s identity was protected by a direction of Ms Fitzgibbon, although non-identification powers are not in statute, as was Mr Y’s.
 Their lawyers were however not.

 And so to the developing political problem.

-During the Grace Millane killer trial, while he was still pressing Mr X’s advice on suppression, Mr Little announced to the British press that New Zealand suppression orders would be enforced in the UK.
+During the Grace Millane killer trial, while he was still pressing Mr X’s advice on suppression, the Justice Minister announced to the British press that New Zealand suppression orders would be enforced in the UK.